jarecoo/practice/notes.md

         * Appreciate the time you have with your loved ones.
 “Nell teaches aspects of parenthood never understood before.
 If she cries or makes a mess or decides to be contrary (and these are relatively rare), it doesn’t bother.
 There is always Chris’s silence to compare it to.” - Robert Pirsig, ZatAoMM
         * Remember your kids aren’t you.
 They’re their own people.
 You’re helping them find their own way, not redo yours.
         * Getting mad at people for making mistakes doesn’t teach them to not make mistakes, it teaches them to hide them
+        * “When little ones get overwhelmed by big emotions it’s our job to share our calm, not join in their chaos” L.R.
+Knost
         * There are three parts to raising kids, as I see it, and the important pivot in parent comes at adulthood when you stop doing the first 2 and are executing mostly on the last one.
 The tricky part is that you more or less dictate 1 and 2, but they dictate 3 and you need to be in tune with their needs and wants for that.
             * 1. Teach them how to do stuff (e.g. eat, walk, talk, ride a bike, do math, etc)
             * 2. Teach them what to be (e.g. morality, behavior, hard work, manners, etc)
-            * 3. Provide emotional support, unconditional love, compassion, empathy, listening ear, encouragement
+            * 3. Provide emotional support, validation, unconditional love, compassion, empathy, listening ear, encouragement
     * Raise my children to be thoughtful, empathetic, enlightened people, capable of finding their own positive value in life, and contributing to the betterment of others
 2. Fulfillment - Personal, Professional, and Creative
     * Emphasize experience and memories over possessions and material goods; reduce waste